a5chanda/Goosecoin-Marketplace/README.md

 ### Enroll

 Users are entered into  Goosecoin Marketplace.
 The information that they must include are first name, last name,email address.
+The User must enroll into the contract before they can conduct any transactions or add any listings.

 ### Account Info